blizzardfun/matlab_hwk/README.md

-# matlab_hwk
+# matlib_hwk
-pymaceutical homework problem
+pymaceutical homework problem using matplotlib and pandas for plotting